-The government should provide a 'bank' of suitable nuclear sites, based on the existing British Nuclear Group and British Energy nuclear sites, but also including the initiation of planning procedures on new sites.
+The government should provide a 'bank' of suitible nuclear sites, based on the existing British Nuclear Group and British Energy nuclear sites, but also including the initiation of planning procedures on new sites.
 Perhaps two rival consortia would emerge with plans based on the Westinghouse AP1000 and the European Pressurized Water Reactor.

-The UK should build 100 (1GW) new nuclear reactors over the next 10-20 years, to account for electricity needs plus requirements currently satisfied by fossil fuels such as transport.
+The UK should build between 35GW and 80GW of nuclear capacity over the next 10-20 years, to account for electricity needs plus requirements currently satisfied by fossil fuels such as transport.
 The first few reactors of each type should attract a subsidy to account for first-of-series regulatory and other costs.